II — Object 02 / The Silk

 The pavilion in fabric.

 Four scarves.
 One palette, drawn from the dunes.
-Held back from public sale until early June — available now only as the gift accompanying the first 50 EXHIBIT 01 shirts.
+Held back from public sale until July 20, 2026.

 Textile has always been the material of witness.